-We have 3 hydropower licenses and 2 conduit exemptions issued by the Federal Energy Regulatory Commission (FERC).
+DWR has three hydropower licenses and two conduit exemptions issued by the Federal Energy Regulatory Commission (FERC).
 These give FERC jurisdiction over 85 percent of the 1,560 Megawatts hydropower capacity of the State Water Project (SWP) and 70 percent of the 5.6 million acre-foot storage capacity in SWP reservoirs.
 The hydropower licenses contain terms and conditions related to:

 - Public safety and recreation

 - Operational reliability

 - Water and energy supply